helmedeiros/markup-svc/docs/architecture/decisions/0036-decision-event-substrate-minio.md

 - New dependency: `github.com/minio/minio-go/v7`.
 Bounded — the client is small and Go-1.18 compatible — but it is the first external network-IO dependency markup-svc takes on.
 - A new failure mode: the sink can drop events when the buffer is full or when flush retries are exhausted.
 Operators read `markup_decision_sink_dropped_total` to monitor; runbook lands in pricing-observability alongside the existing markup runbooks.
-- Two consumers of the same `markup.decision.v1` payload now exist (the log path AND the sink), doubling the per-event work at the emission site.
-The structured-log emission already serialises the event once; the sink takes a second pass.
-A future optimisation can share a single serialised buffer between both paths if measurement shows the duplication matters.
+- Two consumers of the same `markup.decision.v1` payload now exist when a sink is wired: the structured-log emission AND the typed sink.
+The middleware computes the `ts` string once and hands it to both builders; it reuses the same `inputFields` map for `request_context` so the second build does not re-allocate the nested map.
+The remaining per-Decide cost when a sink is wired is one `decisionsink.Event` struct (~232 B) + one interface dispatch; this allocation is the cost of the typed contract.
+- Default deployment cost is zero. `WithAccessLog` captures a `sinkEnabled` boolean at construction by type-asserting against `NoopSink`.
+When the cmd wiring passes nil or `NoopSink{}`, the per-request hot path skips the Event build, skips the interface call, and pays no allocation.
+Operators who do not opt into a substrate see no change.
-- Per-Decide cost of the sink-enqueue path is unmeasured at the time of this ADR; a scientific-harness bar pre-registration is parked for a follow-on commit per ADR-0012 protocol (same parking shape as ADR-0035's deferred bar).
+- Per-Decide cost of the sink-enqueue path WHEN A SUBSTRATE IS WIRED is unmeasured at the time of this ADR; a scientific-harness bar pre-registration is parked at `scientific/v0.1.23/` for a follow-on commit per ADR-0012 protocol.
+The default-deployment 0-allocation claim above will be the matching bar's pre-registered floor.

 ### Not closed (deferred to follow-on ADRs)